andrewrk/zig-general-purpose-allocator/README.md

  * OK for performance cost for these mechanisms.

+ * Rogue memory writes should not harm the allocator's state.

 ## Goals for Other General Purpose Allocators But Not This One

 ReleaseFast and ReleaseSmall Modes: